From 2015 to the present, this is the maintenance plan with corresponding service intervals for the Kawasaki Versys 650 Mk3.

 In conclusion, changing the air filter more or less frequently isn’t going to hurt, but replacing the fuel filter is an excellent addition to the timetable.

-The above maintenance schedule comes directly from the user’s manual for the 2021 Kawasaki Versys 650, which is available here.
+The above maintenance schedule comes directly from the user’s manual for the 2021 Kawasaki Versys 650.

 Source: MaintenanceSchedule.net